cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 4. High F only genes seem to be more different at the level of treatments rather than time.

 ...at least from the 4 examples we saw.
-Given the strong circadian component in this experiment (PC1), perhaps we can take the union of high F and high var genes for co-expression analysis.
+Given the strong circadian/diurnal component in this experiment (PC1), perhaps we can take the union of high F and high var genes for co-expression analysis.

 ```R
 high_var_or_high_F_genes <- F_high_var_comparison %>%